 What We Are Not

 Vimaan Suan is not a boarding facility and will not take in animals for boarding.
-If you need your pet boarded while you are away, we recommend that you contact Vientiane Dog Paradise, Le Cattititde Cafe Cat Cafe & Hotel or your veterinarian.
+If you need your pet boarded while you are away, please contact Vientiane Dog Paradise, Le Cattititde Cafe Cat Cafe & Hotel or your veterinarian.

 Vimaan Suan is also not a veterinary clinic and does not provide private or commercial medical services for pets.
 If you are in need of veterinary assistance for your pets, please contact your local veterinarian (or a vet from the Resources list) immediately.